 They advertised a box of 24 cards and envelopes "easily sold for $1" as a fund raiser.
 Does anyone remember when this was done at Hebron?

-Fifty years ago, in May 1968, The Agape Singers appeared at Hebron Presbyterian Church.
+In May 1968, The Agape Singers appeared at Hebron Presbyterian Church.
 They were an interracial group of Protestant and Catholic teenagers who sang religious folk music written by their members.

 This announcement appeared in The Pioneer News on Thursday, May 2, three days before the performance.
 Were you there?

-Twenty years ago Missy Baxter wrote a piece about Hebron Presbyterian Church’s 140th Anniversary for The Courier-Journal.
+Hebron Presbyterian Anchors by Families.
+Twenty years ago Missy Baxter wrote a piece about Hebron Presbyterian Church's 140th Anniversary for The Courier-Journal.
 Her article is transcribed below.

 For generations, historic Hebron Presbyterian Church has been known as "a family church" to many people in northern Bullitt County.
 This year, the church marks its 140th anniversary.